Innmind/BlackBox/documentation/test.md

     ->exit();
 ```

-To run the tests you have execute this file via `php blackbox.php` (assuming you put the above code in a `blackbox.php` file).
+To run the tests you have execute this file via `php blackbox.php`.

 If your test is successful the command will return a `0` exit code, and `1` on failure.